mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-action/discussion-of-the-doctrine-of-action/whether-there-is-a-law-which-governs-actions-or-actions-are-disposed-to-produce-certain-fruits.md

 ---
-Question: Whether kamma is a law which governs actions or actions are disposed to produce certain results?
+Question: Whether there is a law which governs actions or actions are disposed to produce certain results?
 Category: Kamma
 Tags:
 Sutta References: